 3 Important Things for Beginners to Learn About Flamenco Guitar:

-In fact, learning the techniques and nuances of both classical and flamenco styles will improve your overall playing ability, approach, and understanding of the very object we hold so close to the heart: the guitar!
+In fact, learning the techniques and nuances of both classical and flamenco styles will improve your overall playing ability and understanding of the guitar.

 As a guitarist who was trained in the classical style, I found it very time consuming and difficult to find clear answers to common terms and questions related to flamenco guitar.
 How does one get started with such a vast and layered music tradition?